IRS Tax Settlement – How & When You Can Settle For Less

 If you don’t qualify for a settlement, you don’t necessarily have to pay your taxes in full right away.
 The IRS is surprisingly willing to work with delinquent taxpayers, and there is a range of other programs and options.
 Here are some of the most popular options.

 An installment agreement is the most common method to pay back taxes to the IRS.
-With an installment agreement, you make monthly payments until you have paid the debt in full.
+With an installment agreement, you make monthly payments until you have paid the liability in full.
 If you personally owe less than $100,000 or if your business owes less than $25,000, it is relatively easy to get an installment agreement.
 As of 2017, the IRS gives taxpayers up to 84 months (7 years) to complete their payment plans.

 Settling State Owed Taxes

-If you owe federal and state taxes, you must resolve those debts separately.
+If you owe federal and state taxes, you must resolve those taxes separately.
 Each state has its settlement programs.
 Some states have settlement programs that are very close to the IRS settlement methods, and others have drastically different programs.
 Review the state you owe taxes in to find what resolutions are offered by the state.

 Important Tax Settlement Notes